 We hope that you are well.
 We know this is a challenging time for all of you—personally as well as professionally.

-To help you navigate the unique issues raised by the COVID-19 pandemic, we’ve identified three action items all small business owners should be taking.
+To help you navigate the unique issues raised by the COVID-19 pandemic, we’ve identified three steps all small business owners should be taking.
 We hope you will find them useful in this complex and rapidly changing environment.

 Like many of you, our attorneys and staff are now working remotely.
-If you need any follow-up assistance on these or any other matters, we’re just a phone call or email away.
+If you need any follow-up assistance on these or any other legal matters, we’re just a phone call or email away.
+You can reach our lawyers at (301) 913-5200 and firstname.lastname@example.org.

 If you’re a small business owner, we suggest you: